 We are members of the National Day Nurseries Association who provide us with all the government updates and announcements regarding the coronavirus outbreak and how this affects early years settings.

-Following the NDNAs meeting with scientific advisors which included Prof.Chris Whitty the Chief Medical Officer, Sir Patrick Vallance the Chief Scientific Officer, Dr Jennifer Harries the DCMO and Allan Bennet from Public health England among others, Purnima Tanuku (head of NDNA) fed back to the early years sector.
+Following the NDNAs meeting in May with scientific advisors which included Prof.Chris Whitty the Chief Medical Officer, Sir Patrick Vallance the Chief Scientific Officer, Dr Jennifer Harries the DCMO and Allan Bennet from Public health England among others, Purnima Tanuku (head of NDNA) fed back to the early years sector.